bestpilotingalaxy/connect/README.md

-Hello!
+# Hello!

 "Connect" is a webapp to help media-people share their traffic, and sell/buy/exchange promotion.
 Based of Django 3.0.5

-requirements.txt included, templates not finished for using
+#requirements.txt included, templates not finished for using

+# Installation:

+1.     git clone <repo link>

+2.     pip install -r requirements.txt

-Functionality:
+# Functionality:

-1.Registration and autehthication + social account(VK only)
+1. Registration and autehthication + social account(VK only)

-2.Edit extra user information in profile
+2. Edit extra user information in profile

-3.CRUD advertisements
+3. CRUD advertisements

-4.Add reviews
+4. Add reviews

-5.Realised filters by categories&types
+5. Realised filters by categories&types

-6.Search by title
+6. Search adverts by title